robhagemans/pcbasic/README.md

 #### Installation from source ####
-Installing PC-BASIC from source requires Python 2.7, PyGame 1.9.1, NumPy, PySerial,  Pexpect  (on Unix), and PyWin32 (on Windows).
+Installing PC-BASIC from source requires Python 2.7, PyGame 1.9.1, NumPy, PySerial, Pexpect (on Unix), PyWin32 (on Windows) and WConio (on Windows, if you want to run the command-line interface).
 All of these need to be installed separately.

 On Linux systems, Python 2.7 usually comes pre-installed; the other packages can often be installed through your package manager.
 For instance, on Ubuntu:
-`apt-get install python2.7 python-pygame python-numpy python-pexpect python-serial`
+`apt-get install python2.7 python-pygame python-numpy python-pexpect python-serial python-parallel`

 After that, just unpack the TGZ file in your preferred location and run `./pcbasic` from the unpacked directory.